nf-core/circrna/docs/output.md

 </details>

+[STAR](https://github.com/alexdobin/STAR) can characterise novel splice junctions in RNA-Seq data by specifying `--ChimOutType Junctions`, with reported novel junctions written to a `*SJ.out.tab` file (per sample).
+Following the initial `STAR` alignment, a 2nd pass strategy is employed whereby **all** `*SJ.out.tab` files from RNA-Seq samples are converted to `*SJFile.tab` files of novel junction coordinates and provided during the 2nd alignment step via `--sjdbFileChrStartEnd`.

+This achieves the highest sensitivity for novel junction alignment.
+For instance, if there is a novel junction that's highly expressed (many reads, confident detection) in the wild-type, but only weakly expressed (few reads) in the experimental group, by using junctions detected in all samples for the 2nd pass, `STAR` will detect lowly expressed spliced reads in the experimental group.

 ## circRNA Annotation

 ### Annotated circRNAs

-`nf-core/circrna` takes filtered BED outputs from circRNA quantification tools and performs circRNA annotation using a filtered GTF file (biotypes not involved in circRNA biogenesis are removed). circRNA mature spliced length, parent gene and circRNA type are calculated using a customised script.

 <details markdown="1">
 <summary>Output files</summary>

 * `circrna_discovery/annotated/`
-  * `circrnas_annotated.txt`: Master file containing circRNA_ID, Type, Mature_Length, Parent_Gene & Strand for all called circRNAs.
+  * `circrnas_annotated.txt`: Master file containing circRNA_ID, Type, Mature_Length, Parent_Gene & Strand for all circRNAs.

 </details>

+`nf-core/circrna` utilises filtered BED outputs from circRNA quantification tools and performs circRNA annotation using a filtered GTF file (biotypes not involved in circRNA biogenesis are removed). circRNA mature spliced length, parent gene and circRNA type are calculated using a customised script.

 ### BED12 Files

-`nf-core/circrna` outputs each filtered circRNA in BED12 format.
-Initially an intermediate file used for calculating the mature spliced sequence of circRNAs, the user may wish to concatenate the individual files into a master file for visualisation in IGV.

 <details markdown="1">
 <summary>Output files</summary>